CilleIO/hackathon-2025/README.md

 # EagleBoard - BC Digital Bulletin Board

 A digital bulletin board for Boston College campus events.
-Students can post events with custom flyers and the system prevents creating past events.
+Students or organizations can post events with custom flyers all in one centralized place.

 ## What it does